Snooper and Blabber: Season 3 (1961)

-Later appearances
+Other appearances

 Hanna-Barbera

 Snooper and Blabber appeared in the 1972 TV-movie Yogi's Ark Lark, which was part of The ABC Saturday Superstar Movie and also the pilot for Yogi’s Gang.
 They also appear in the 1982 special Yogi Bear's All Star Comedy Christmas Caper.

 The duo later appeared in the following Hanna-Barbera cartoon series: